zhangjingling/Vision-Motion/README.txt

-CV HW 5
 Linxi Fan
-lf2422

 All the scripts run successfully in Matlab.
-The codes are heavily commented for TA's convenience.

 =============== Challenge 1 ===============
 I use the function normxcorr2() to do the template matching.
 This can be